kerathy/Statement/README.md

 I didn't use any tools in the post I wrote before; it was a draft.
 It's similar to "handwriting," a metaphor.
-I am rewriting now; it's not finished yet.
+This statement was rewritten on January 16, 2022.

 I rewrite things very quickly, so don't worry about that; there won't be any writing issues with my work.